kubernetes-sigs/cluster-proportional-autoscaler/README.md

 ```
       --alsologtostderr[=false]: log to standard error as well as files
       --configmap="": ConfigMap containing our scaling parameters.
-      --default-params="": Default parameters(JSON format) for auto-scaling.
-Will create/re-create a ConfigMap with this default params if not present.
+      --default-params=map[]: Default parameters(JSON format) for auto-scaling.
+Will create/re-create a ConfigMap with this default params if ConfigMap is not present.
       --log-backtrace-at=:0: when logging hits line file:N, emit a stack trace
       --log-dir="": If non-empty, write log files in this directory
       --logtostderr[=false]: log to standard error instead of files
-      --mode="linear": Control mode --- linear/ladder.
-Default is the linear mode.
       --namespace="": Namespace for all operations, fallback to the namespace of this autoscaler(through MY_POD_NAMESPACE env) if not specified.
       --poll-period-seconds=10: The time, in seconds, to check cluster status and perform autoscale.
       --stderrthreshold=2: logs at or above this threshold go to stderr